iamseeley/tseeley.com/content/posts/simpl-site.md

 ### i like building the thing that builds the thing

-i have a confession to make. sometimes (almost every time), when i decide to redo my personal website i end up making a new website builder for it. i spend more of my time building the thing that builds the thing. i admit this might not be the healthiest / most effective pattern, but i think it can be pretty rewarding when it all comes together, and you have your website running on something you created.
+i have a confession to make.

+i redo my personal website way too often. sometimes, when i redo it i end up making the tool that builds the site. i spend all my time building the 'thing' that builds the 'thing.' i admit this might not be the healthiest / most effective pattern, but i think it can be pretty rewarding when it all comes together, and you get your website running with something you created.

 for this project, what started as a website refresh turned into a journey of exploring server-side rendering, the deno ecosystem, and publishing modules via JavaScript Registry (jsr).

 ### static site generation to server-side rendering